 Everyday waking up to the wonder of a new day in a new place, making new memories, seeing new things, never knowing what was going to happen or where the road would take me – I will miss those things –

-And now before I have time to adequately reflect on the last 4 months, I find myself having to plan a project with a colleague and friend for later in August/Sept, bringing ‘hai’ lights to Iceland.
+And now before I have time to adequately reflect on the last 4 months, I find myself having to plan a project with a colleague for later in August/Sept, bringing ‘hai’ lights to Iceland.
 Because Iceland is so expensive we will be crowdfunding to help offset some of the costs.
 Much to organize.

 Eventually my thoughts will find their way here where you will be able to read more about my travels….and updates on Iceland.